-They are a beloved attraction in Bodrum.
-Made of stone and wooden planks they were used to grind flour from the 18th century until the 1970s.
+The windmills are a beloved attraction in Bodrum.
+Made of stone and wooden planks, they were used to grind flour from the 18th century until the 1970s.

 Two of the seven windmills are in good condition.
-There are ruins of three more near Yalikavak on the northwest side of the Bodrum peninsula.
-One of the windmills is derelict, but the other two were restored and have working sails and white-washed surfaces similar to their original condition.
+There are ruins of three near Yalikavak on the Bodrum Peninsula.
+One of the windmills is “derelict”, but the other two were restored, and the working sails and white-washed surfaces are similar to their original condition.